ldutoit/2020-spring-school-GBS/sessions/dataprep.md

   -   In the process_radtags log file, what can the list of “sequences not recorded” tell you about the barcodes analysed and about the sequencing quality in general?

 Well done!
-Have a breath, sit back or help your neighbour, we will be back shortly!
+Take a breath, sit back or help your neighbour, we will be back shortly!